Obie-Wan/django_hadoop/README.md

 Hadoop integration for Django (through an Oozie REST API or local job execution).
 This code allows running MapReduce tasks from the Django views.
-It's a refactored version of the previously removed django_oozie.

 #### Installation:
 - Install this django app as usual (urls.py, settings.py, etc.).